-Houses at the northern end of Quebec Street today

-Further out of the town centre in less commercial areas, for example surrounding the Church, there is generally less change to buildings.
+Houses at the northern end of Quebec Street today Further out of the town centre in less commercial areas, for example surrounding the Church, there is generally less change to historic buildings with the exception of those damaged by bombing in 1915.
 For example, this view of St Nicholas Church from the western end of Church Street shows no major change.
 The other end of Church Street which is closer to the town centre has seen more change, most notably the building of the Romany Rye public house and the alteration of historic shopfronts.